Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 * **Free plan** - consumer will not be charged for their API consumption.
 * **Paid plan**:
-    * **Standard** - consumer will be charged a base price for the consumption of a guaranteed set of quota.
+    * **Standard** - consumer will be charged a base price for the consumption of a guaranteed set of quotas.
     * **Pay per use** - consumer will be charged a fixed amount for each consumed transaction.
 There is no consumption limit.
     * **Tier - volume** - consumer will be charged based on the volume corresponding to the tier quota + flat tier fee, if any.
     * **Tier - graduated** - consumer will be charged based on the volume corresponding to each tier quota that includes their consumption + flat tier fee, if any.